Political Ecology And Adaptive And Transformative Framework

 “(Chinese) Regional social systems . . . developed first in smaller physiographic units, often the basins of short rivers or tributaries; such isolated systems were subsequently linked with others to form larger systems, again contained in and constrained by the hierarchical physiographic structure.
 The processes whereby subregional socioeconomic systems were integrated to from the great regional economies that eventually developed within macroregions were gradual and, for most of agrarian China, still very much underway in the nineteenth century.”
 (Skinner, 1977: p.12)

 Therefore, “mutual adaptation” helps to analyse a particular city’s past urban transitions, and may help the city to adapt new transition.
 And in facilitating such a purpose, the focus should be put on the history of the particular city-region itself.

 4. Discussion and conclusions:

 Planning is a moving technique.
 What should be planned and what could be planned is always in debate, and which part gives to “urban planning” to manage is always changing.
 The dynamic rationales of planning come from what has been practiced successful around the world.
 Due to these characteristics, the image crafted by planning is both based-on and isolated-from the locality.
-The realization of such an image requires mobilization of local publics.
-If the image is crafted with understandings on local adaptation trajectories, then the reconciliation process between top-down and bottom-up will be smoothened, and the public mobilization will be more efficient.
-Understanding the local adaptation trajectories and setting up engines that can mobilize the local, both require a meso perspective that focuses on past local reconciliation process, which is more practical and helpful.
+The realisation of such an image requires mobilization of local publics.
+If the image is crafted with understandings on local adaptation trajectories, then the reconciliation process between top-down and bottom-up will be smoothed out, and the public mobilisation will be more efficient.
+Understanding the local adaptation trajectories and setting up engines that can mobilise the local, both require a meso perspective that focuses on past local reconciliation process, which is more practical and helpful.